zeryabmoussaoui/SVD-Golub-Kahan/README.md

 The method is described in the following article : [GOLUB-KAHAN-1965](./GOLUB-KAHAN-1965.pdf)

-A temporary report can be found : [Report](./report.odt) but has not been yet translated from French.
+A (very old) temporary report can be found here : [Report](./report.odt) but has not been yet translated from French.